Overrided/Fb2.Document/Readme.md

 ## Loading

-There are API's that enable loading `fb2 DOM` in different scenarios, for both `Fb2Document` and any particular node.
+There are API's that enable loading `Fb2 DOM` in different scenarios, for both `Fb2Document` and any particular node.

 ### Fb2Document

+All `Load` or `LoadAsync` methods of `Fb2Document` class accept either `Fb2LoadingOptions` or `Fb2StreamLoadingOptions` optional parameter to configure content loading.
+For more info see [LoadingOptions](https://github.com/Overrided/Fb2.Document/tree/master/Fb2.Document/LoadingOptions).

 1) ...from string